rohanpadhye/jqf-resources/README.md

 # Stateful Fuzzing Tutorial

+## Introduction
 In this tutorial, we will be going through writing a stateful data structure generator.
 This generator can be used with JQF to fuzz programs to find inputs that would cause bugs and to improve test code coverage.
 To read more about JQF, you can refer to [JQF's readme](https://github.com/rohanpadhye/jqf).

 We will begin by using an implementation of a Red Black Tree (http://cs.lmu.edu/~ray/notes/redblacktrees/), and our goal is to use fuzzing to test the correctness of the implementation.
 Zest performs generator-based mutational fuzzing, with feedback from code coverage and input validity.
 For a specific application, this requires building a parametric generator of the object, as well as a test driver.

 There are two ways of implementing a generator for a data structure that we will examine.
-The first is one that generates an intermediate representation of the structure that might not be valid.
-The second is one that uses the data structure's implementation to transform the data structure, such as using its `add` and `remove` functionality.
+The first, called **stateful generation**, is one that generates an intermediate representation of the structure that might not be valid.
+The second, called **sequence-based generation** is one that uses the data structure's implementation to transform the data structure, such as using its `add` and `remove` functionality.
 A benefit of the former is that it does not rely on the correctness of the implementation, and a benefit of the latter is that it is generally easier to write.

-# Requirements
+## Requirements
-To run this tutorial, you will need to have installed Java 8 and Apache Maven.
+To run this tutorial, you will need to have installed Java 8+, Apache Maven, and bash to run from the command line.
+This tutorial was tested on Ubuntu 16.04, but may also work on Mac OS and Windows.

-Next, you can clone this repository using
+Next, you can clone this repository from any directory using
 ```
 git clone git@github.com:rohanpadhye/android-fuzzing.git
 ```
+All of the commands from now onwards can be run from the directory created, `/path/to/android-fuzzing`.

-In the [pom.xml](https://github.com/rohanpadhye/android-fuzzing/blob/master/pom.xml), under plugins there is the [JQF Maven Plugin](https://github.com/rohanpadhye/jqf/wiki/JQF-Maven-Plugin).
-Maven will handle installing this on your system, you should not have to worry about it.
+Another dependency this relies on is the [JQF Maven Plugin](https://github.com/rohanpadhye/jqf/wiki/JQF-Maven-Plugin).
+You will not have to download this yourself: it is listed as a dependency in the [pom.xml](https://github.com/rohanpadhye/android-fuzzing/blob/master/pom.xml) under plugins.

 To build and run the fuzzer, you can run:
 ```